CHMI-SOPs/CHMI-SOPs.github.io/pages/mydoc/mydoc_lowInput_RNAseq.md

 ## Day 2: cDNA and library prep

-{% include note.html content="If perferred, this day could be split into two days, with cDNA generation on Day 2 and modified Nextera library prep on Day 3." %}
+{% include note.html content="If perferred, the remaining steps could be split into two days, with RNA extraction and cDNA generation in one day, and the modified Nextera library prep the following day." %}

 ### RNA extraction